 With a non-exclusive library, in contrast, you can upload the song to multiple different music libraries for sync licensing.
 So you could have the same song on Pond 5 and AudioJungle for example.
 It’s a good way to avoid having all your eggs in one basket, and it’s what a recommend for beginners.

-None of the libraries below offer upfront fees for music licensing.
-Instead, they pay you whenever a license to use your song is purchased.
+None of the stock music companies below offer upfront fees for music licensing.
+Instead, these production music companies will pay you whenever a license to use your song is purchased.
 They keep a portion of the fee (50-60%) and forward the rest to you.

 If your song is “publicly performed” and you’re registered with a PRO like BMI or ASCAP, you’ll also get paid broadcast royalties.
 This allows you to earn thousands of extra dollars from the songs that you submit to libraries.
 Most the libraries below require you to administer your own publishing (but it also means you get to get the Publisher’s 50% share of royalties)!